Pareder/webrtc/speech/speech.md

 For these reasons, a selective forwarding topology is best for applications that connect 4 to 10 participants, where low latency is important, or where recording is required and integrity is critical.
 This topology is generally considered the most balanced.

+Pros:
+- Reduces participant upload bandwidth needed.
+- Permits transcoding, recording and wider device support.

+Cons:
+- Shifts some CPU load from the user to the server.

 **Multipoint Control (Mixing)**

 ![Multipoint Control (Mixing)](./images/img8.png)

+Pros:
+- Allows older devices and participants with poor internet connectivity to actively participate.
+- Great for large scale applications.

+Cons:
+- Requires additional server CPU power for mixing audio/video into single streams.

 In a multipoint control topology, each participant in a session connects to a server which acts as a multipoint control unit (MCU).
 The MCU receives media from each participant and decodes it, mixing the audio and video from the participants together into a single stream which is in turn encoded and sent to each participant.
 This requires less bandwidth usage and device CPU but it does require additional server CPU for mixing audio/video into single streams.
 MCU’s are also a great option for dealing with poor network conditions as it provides the lowest possible bandwidth usage for each individual participant.

 For these reasons, a multipoint control topology is best for large-scale applications that connect large numbers of participants, or poor network conditions, or where recording is required and integrity is critical.

 #### Comparison between a mesh network and a star network

+Connected two computers (I used a laptop and a desktop computer) to form a mesh network.
+I found that https://appear.in/ has a mesh achiteture built to it. appear.in is a group chat application that makes use of the WebRTC API to allow a multiconference call between browsers without having to install anything or having to register an account.
+I simply insert a chat room name and it creates a chat room with my chosen name and connects my web browser to this room.
+Anyone who knows my room name can connect.
+When a user tries to connect to the chat room, the browser will first ask the user for permission to gain access to the webcamera and microphone.
+The user has to accept this request in order to join the chat room.

+As I was only interested in sending audio streams over the network, I only allowed the browser access to the audio source of both computers and not the video source.
+To simulate a conversation in the chat room I had a mp3 player placed next to the desktop computer and set it to play John F. Kennedy’s speech “We choose to go to the Moon”.

+I measured the CPU usage using the Windows Task Manager on the laptop before and after the connection was established.
+I also used a tool called DU Meter to measure the bit rate by adding together the download rate with the upload rate.
+To increase the number of peers, I simply opened new browser tabs on the desktop computer and connected these tabs to the chat room.
+And after each new connection to the room was made, I measured how that affected the CPU usage and the bit rate on the laptop computer.

+Appear.in states that their application can only handle up to 8 participants in the same room simultaneously before the room becomes full, so my idea was to increment the number of participants until I reach that cap, or until the local CPU reaches its maximum load.

+I could not conduct measurements on the desktop computer because my laptop was not capable of handling so many open tabs.
+Otherwise, I would have done so as well to compare how each computer performed.
+The laptop was equipped with AMD A6-3420M 1.5 GHz processor and 4 GB of RAM.

+After doing measurements on appear.in, I switched to an application that used the star architecture. https://meet.jit.si is such an application.
+Jitsi Meet is a WebRTC bridge that receives audio from every participant in the chat room and then relays this to every user in the network.
+Jitsi Meet does not have any limitation on the number of users allowed in one chat room.

+Jitsi Meet actually has a tool that generates traffic called “Jitsi-Hammer”.
+What Jitsi-Hammer does is that it can send RTP traffic from fake users in a Jitsi Meet conference call.
+This sounded like the perfect tool for my experiment, but after attempting for days trying to make the program start without any success I had to leave it behind me and returned to my previous method again of using a secondary computer to create new participants in the voice conference call.

+I performed the same measurement on Jitsi Meet as I did with in appear.in, I used the desktop computer to create new connections to the group chat and I measured the CPU usage and the network activity on my laptop.

 ![Discrete graph over the CPU usage measured in percentages for the two networks](./images/img9.png)